anuhya901-cell/cesppl-internship/ITERATION_PLAYBOOK.md

 10. Record every experiment.

 Do not panic and do not change the entire pipeline at once.
 Diagnose the problem methodically.

+# Personal Lessons from the TrashNet Project

+Throughout the TrashNet project, I learned several practical lessons that I will apply to future datasets.

+- Always inspect the dataset before training.
+- Verify class labels before starting experiments.
+- Compare feature extraction and fine-tuning fairly.
+- Record every experiment in experiments.csv.
+- Analyse confusion matrices instead of relying only on accuracy.
+- Study misclassified images before changing the model.
+- Save the best model checkpoint after every successful experiment.
+- Change only one major hyperparameter at a time.
+- Document every experiment so results remain reproducible.